 Perfect day out in Languedoc

 I love mastermind mornings with the Montpellier Creative group.
-They’re very driven and insightful people, and I always feel so motivated when I meet with them, so a good day is one that starts with our breakfast meeting.
+They’re very driven and insightful people, and I always feel so motivated when I meet with them.
+So, a good day is one that starts with our breakfast meeting.
 Then I’d stroll down the street and have lunch with friends at Bonobo with a cheeky glass of something on the side.
 No matter what the season, we often head out as a family to my brother in law’s place in Cazilhac.
-He runs Le Golf Cazilhac, but don’t be fooled by the name.
+He runs Le Golf Cazilhac, but don’t let its name fool you.
 Yes, it’s a driving range with pitch and putt, but I don’t play often.
 It’s a beautiful spot.
 Like a café lost in nature and surrounded by lovingly tended allotment gardens and the Herault River.
 We’d often go for lunch at the Golf, have a quick dip in the river or visit the nearby horse riding school that has a strong population of peacocks!
 The children always have a great time there (meaning that the grown-ups can too).
-One of my favourite times of year in Montpellier is during the contemporary dance festival “Montpellier Danse” so to round off my ideal day, I’d see something in the Opera hall and end the evening with a fabulous cocktail at Papa Doble!
+One of my favourite times of year in Montpellier is during the contemporary dance festival “Montpellier Danse“.
+So, to round off my ideal day, I’d see something in the Opera hall and end the evening with a fabulous cocktail at Papa Doble!